arkime/aws-aio/README.md

 ![Detailed, All-Features Design](./cloud_arkime_design_all_features.png?raw=true)

+---

-## How to run the AWS All-in-One CLI
+## How to Run the AWS All-in-One CLI

 ### Pre-requisites